Unichem Laboratories

-Unichem Laboratories was founded in 1944 by Padmabhushan Late Mr. Amrut V Mody, a pioneer in the Indian pharmaceuticals business.
+Unichem Laboratories is an Indian pharmaceutical company, headquartered in Mumbai.
+It manufactures and markets pharmaceutical formulations across the globe, including the regulated markets of the USA and Europe.

 History

+Unichem Laboratories was founded in 1944 by Padma Bhushan Amrut V Mody, a pioneer in the Indian pharmaceuticals business.

 The initial public offering of Unichem Laboratories Limited was in 1963, after its registration in 1962, and the company was consequently listed on BSE Limited and NSE Limited.

-It is one of India's oldest and largest pharmaceutical companies, headquartered in Mumbai, Maharashtra, India.
-It manufactures and markets pharmaceutical formulations across the globe, including the regulated markets of the US and Europe.

 Unichem Laboratories Limited is currently active in finished formulations, APIs, contract manufacturing, custom synthesis, etc. Their R & D site at Goa has expertise in product development, process chemistry and developing complex APIs for global market.

 Operations

 Unichem's Formulations manufacturing facilities are located at Goa, Ghaziabad (Uttar Pradesh) and Baddi (Himachal Pradesh).
 Active Pharmaceutical Ingredient (API) manufacturing facilities are located at Roha (Maharashtra), Pithampur (Madhya Pradesh) and Kolhapur (Maharashtra).
 Goa, Ghaziabad, Roha, Pithampur and Kolhapur sites are USFDA approved and all the plants are approved from other major health authorities.

 The Company's facilities have been approved by various International health authorities such as USFDA, UK MHRA, ANVISA (Brazil), COFEPRIS (Mexico), PMDA (Japan), TGA (Australia), SAPHRA (South Africa) and MFDS(Korea), EDQM (European Directorate for the Quality of Medicines), TPD (Canada).